 Element is considered stable when it has maintained the same bounding box for at least two consecutive animation frames.

-Element is considered enabled when it is not a
+Element is considered enabled unless it is a

 <textarea> with a